Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Hysteresis-Switched Control Barrier Functions

 Note that one can come to a similar conclusion as in Theorem~\ref{thm:switched_control} from \cite[Thm.
 3]{Glotfelter2}, but by using a hysteresis switching logic, we avoid the need for differential inclusions and non-smooth analysis.
-Such switching prevents sliding modes with chattering control inputs that may be introduced by differential inclusions, and thus results in more realistic actuator behavior, while still providing the benefits of allowing potentially discontinuous controllers.
-Uniqueness of the maximal closed-loop solution under switching is guaranteed by \cite[Thm.
-54]{Sontag}.
-Note that if $\epsilon_1 = \infty$, then Theorem~\ref{thm:switched_control} reduces to Lemma~\ref{prior:rcbf_invariance}.
+Such switching prevents sliding modes with chattering control inputs that may be introduced by differential inclusions, and thus results in more realistic actuator behavior, while still providing the benefits of allowing potentially discontinuous controllers. {A related approach for smooth switching based on the value of $h$ rather than $H$ is presented in \cite{robust_hocbfs}, but this approach requires $\mathcal{U}=\reals^m$.
+Compared to \cite{First_CBF,multi_unicycle_2021}, the switching approach in Theorem~15 still utilizes the RCBF condition in \eqref{eq:valid_rcbf_control}, and thus can be included in optimization-based controllers, as is done in Section~\ref{sec:spacecraft_functions}.} Note that if $\epsilon_1 = \infty$, then Theorem~\ref{thm:switched_control} reduces to Lemma~\ref{prior:rcbf_invariance}.